The blast furnace- extracting iron on a giant scale

 and be very expensive to shut down the furnace and restart it again.
 Below is an outline of how iron is

-- Crushed iron ore (haematite), coke and limestone are added to the top of the
+Sinter, coke and limestone are added to the top of the

 has a very high carbon content

-and burns at a high temperature.
-The coke (carbon) reacts with the hot air blasted in from the tuyeres, these are large pipes or tubes which surround the bottom of the furnace and through which hot air is blasted into the furnace.
-The coke reacts or combusts with the oxygen present in the air to form carbon dioxide gas,
+which burns at a high temperature.
+The coke (carbon) burns with the hot air blasted in from the tuyeres.
+The tuyeres are large pipes or tubes which surround the bottom of the furnace and through which hot air is blasted into the furnace.
+The blast furnace gets it name from the blasts of hot air from these tuyeres.

 C(s) + O2(g) → CO2(g)

-- The hot carbon dioxide gas (CO2) gas formed in the above reaction rises up through the blast furnace and reacts with more coke (carbon) to form carbon monoxide gas (CO).
+The hot carbon dioxide gas (CO2) gas formed in the above reaction now rises up through the blast furnace and reacts with more coke (carbon) to form carbon monoxide gas (CO).
 The

 CO2(g) + C(s) → CO(g)

-the furnace to melt the iron which is formed and this heavy dense metal starts to slowly sink down through the furnace, an equation for this reaction is shown below; here the carbon monoxide gas reduces the iron oxide in this reaction to form the liquid molten iron.
+the furnace to melt the iron which is formed and this heavy dense liquid metal starts to slowly sink down through the furnace, an equation for this reaction is shown below; here the carbon monoxide gas reduces the iron oxide in this reaction to form the liquid molten iron.

 Fe2O3(s) + 3CO(g) → 2Fe(l) + 3CO2(g)

-- The iron ore (haematite) is mainly iron oxide but it contains a number of impurities; mainly
+The iron ore (haematite) is mainly iron oxide but it contains a number of impurities; mainly

 acidic